Bestoa/shadowsocks-vertx/README.md

 #Features

 Not support ipv6.

 Not support udp.

+Support JSON config file, refer to etc/config.json.

 Supported encrypt method:

     aes-256-cfb, chacha20, rc4-md5

-Support JSON config file.
-Please refer to https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File.
-Note:

-    1. Not support: local_address, client will bind 0.0.0.0 not 127.0.0.1
-    2. Not support: fast_open.
-Java doesn't have such feature.
-    3. Not support: workers.
-Vertx will set work thread number automatically.
-    4. Additional: server_mode, set the running mode, true for the server, false for the client.
-    5. Additional: iv_len, set the iv length.

-You could refer to etc/config.json.

-The original iv_len for algorithms:
+The original iv_len for them:

     aes-256-cfb    : 16
     chacha20       : 8
     rc4-md5        : 16

-You can customize iv_len.
-If the iv_len is equal to the original length of the algorithm, it will be compatible with the official Shadowsocks.
+If the iv_len is equal to the original length of the algorithm, it will be compatible with the official shadowsocks.
-**But it is not recommended !**
+But it is not recommended ! **You can customize iv_len !**

 Edit /etc/sysctl.conf ,then ```sysctl -p``` .
 Recommended as follows: